ppheizi/ppheizi/README.md

 ## Hi, I am Artemii Voskoboinik 👋

 I study programming at School 21 and the Moscow University of Finance and Law.
-I am currently working on personal project Snake on C.
+Currently working on a personal Snake game project in C.

 <details>
 <summary>More stuff about me:</summary>